 As a Catholic primary school within the Archdiocese of Liverpool, St Oswald’s follows the ‘Come and See’ programme to teach Religious Education.
 Within ‘Come and See’ three topics are taught and assessed each term.
 Each year, selected other world faiths are taught through World Faith Days.

 The termly RE Newsletter explains what your child will be learning throughout the term and provides suggestions for discussions/activities to share with your child at home.
 This newsletter is sent home to all parents and is posted on the website.
 The latest is published below.

-This programme is used in preparation for receiving the sacraments in Year 4.
-Fr Dave and staff from the school work with the parents and children throughout this important part of their journey of faith.
+Fr Dave and staff from the school work with the parents and children throughout this important part of the children’s journey of faith.

 The schools’ most recent Religious Inspection carried out by the Archdiocese of Liverpool took place in January 2017.
 A copy of the Inspection Report can be found below: